Cleofide: Performance history

 Cleofide was first performed on 13 September 1731 at the Grosses Königliches Opernhaus am Zwingerhof in Dresden.
+The premiere was probably attended by Johann Sebastian Bach and his eldest son Wilhelm Friedemann Bach.

 Hasse returned to the same subject for a new production at the Teatro San Giovanni Gristostomo in Venice on 4 November 1736, however the music was almost completely different.
 On that occasion, the original title of Metastasio's libretto was used: Alessandro nell'Indie.

 Although successful after its premiere, the opera has faded into relative obscurity, though a revival was staged at the Semperoper Dresden in March 2005.
 An audio recording of the opera was produced in 1986.
 A critical edition of the Dresden 1731 version is also available (ed.
 Z. Mojzysz, Carus-Verlag, Stuttgart).

 One of Poro's arias, Generoso risvegliati, o core was featured in the film Farinelli (1994).
 Se mai più sarò geloso, a duet for Cleofide and Poro and the Cleofide-aria Son qual misera colomba are also relatively famous among baroque opera enthusiasts.